My breastfeeding journey with my daughter holds some of my greatest memories. She is currently 21 months old, and we are still at it!

-Pump & Accessories: On very few occasions (4 times in 7 months to be exact) I needed to pump.
-I was gifted a Medela In Style Pump and it worked great, although I have nothing to compare it to.
-I definitely could have hand expressed or used a manual pump but since I had an electric pump it WAS easier to do that way.
-Obviously, if you are strictly pumping than you'll want to put a LOT more emphasis on choosing these supplies!
+Pump & Accessories: On very few occasions (4 times in 7 months, to be exact), I needed to pump.
+I was gifted a Medela In Style Pump, and it worked great, although I have nothing to compare it to.
+I definitely could have hand-expressed or used a manual pump, but since I had an electric pump, it WAS easier to do that way.
+Obviously, if you are strictly pumping, then you'll want to put a LOT more emphasis on choosing these supplies!

-Cleaning Supplies: Our dishwasher had a sterilization feature and that's what we used.
-It also had a small top rack so we never needed a dishwasher basket and just used the top rack for small items like pacifiers.
-When using the dishwasher we ALWAYS choose a safe, non toxic dish detergent (these our my current favorite from Puracy).
+Cleaning Supplies: Our dishwasher had a sterilization feature, and that's what we used.
+It also had a small top rack, so we never needed a dishwasher basket and just used the top rack for small items like pacifiers.
+When using the dishwasher, we ALWAYS choose a safe, non-toxic dish detergent (these are my current favorite from Puracy).

 If we needed to sterilize something that couldn't fit in the dishwasher, we used Force of Nature (as strong as bleach but safe for baby!)
 I sprayed this on my Haaka after washing to ensure it was sanitized and ready next time I need

-Burp Cloths: We used these white cloth diapers as burp cloths because they are SO SOFT and so absorbent.
+Burp Cloths: We used these white cloth diapers as burp cloths because they are SO SOFT and absorbent.
 I kept them near the bed, on the couch, in the nursery, in the diaper bag, in the car, and really anywhere I ever went.
-While these are amazing, you can definitely save money and rip up an old T-Shirt to use as a burp cloth though it won't be nearly as absorbent.
-Now that Addy is passed the phase of needing burp cloths, we use them as rags, handkerchiefs, wash cloths, and anything else- they are SO soft!
+While these are amazing, you can definitely save money and rip up an old T-shirt to use as a burp cloth though it won't be nearly as absorbent.
+Now that Addy is past the phase of needing burp cloths, we use them as rags, handkerchiefs, washcloths, and anything else- they are SO soft!

 Milk Storage: Speaking of freezer supply, you'll need some type of storage for the freezer.
 This can be disposable plastic bags, reusable storage bags, or you can freeze your milk in cubes in a silicone tray and then store them in glass containers!
 It all depends on your feeding/nursing/stash situation and what works best for your family.

-Breastfeeding Cart: I loved having this cart next to my bed while my daughter was in my room and ESPECIALLY the first month when I barely left bed because I was too busy starting at my new baby.
-My cart had almost everything we needed day or night.
+Breastfeeding Cart: I loved having this cart next to my bed while my daughter was in my room, ESPECIALLY the first month when I barely left bed because I was too busy starting at my new baby.
+My cart had almost everything we needed, day or night.